• Home

 Step 3: Stick ruffles to hairclip one by one.
 Glue fabric flower to the back of the hair clip.

 Step 4: Center satin fabric on the chair.
-Depending on the height of the chair you’ll need to adjust them toward the front so that the length on the chair cover in the back meets the surface of the floor.
+Depending on the height of the chair you’ll need to adjust them toward the front so that the length of the chair cover in the back meets the surface of the floor.

 Center Satin Fabric